|Nutritional Guidelines (per serving)|

 This dessert keeps well, refrigerated, for a few days, though some liquid will probably separate out on the top after a day or two; just stir it back into the rice before eating.

-Go a little more exotic and switch out the cloves for ground Chinese 5-spice powder (which includes cinnamon, Szechuan peppercorns, cloves, anise and fennel.)
+- Use foreign spices, switching out the cloves for ground Chinese five-spice powder (which includes cinnamon, Szechuan peppercorns, cloves, anise, and fennel.)